maarten-pennings/pico/shortcut/readme.md

 The terminal runs bash, which sources `.bashrc` which defines the variable.

-However, as Thomas explained, the double click is from the X server.
+However, as Thomas explained, the double-click is different.

 The X server and the desktop manager are both usually started by the init system and hence inherit the user/group and permissions of